scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

     </div>
 </div>

-The green arrows represent consecutive forward process steps that advance the forward diffusion time $$t$$, while the blue arrows indicate consecutive backward process steps that advance the backward diffusion time $$t'$$.
+The green arrows represent consecutive forward process steps that advance the forward diffusion time $$t$$, while the blue arrows indicate consecutive reverse process steps that advance the reverse diffusion time $$t'$$.

-We examine the relationship between $$\mathbf{x}_{t}$$ in the forward diffusion process and $$\mathbf{x}_{t'=T-t}$$ in the backward diffusion process.
-The composition of a forward and a backward step constitutes a Langevin dynamics step.
-This allows us to connect $$\mathbf{x}$$ in the forward process with those in the backward process through Langevin dynamics steps, as illustrated below:
+We examine the relationship between $$\mathbf{x}_{t}$$ in the forward diffusion process and $$\mathbf{x}_{t'=T-t}$$ in the reverse diffusion process.
+The composition of a forward and a reverse step constitutes a Langevin dynamics step.
+This allows us to connect $$\mathbf{x}$$ in the forward process with those in the reverse process through Langevin dynamics steps, as illustrated below:

 <div class="row mt-3">
     <div class="col-md-10 offset-md-1 col-lg-8 offset-lg-2 mt-3 mt-md-0">